 - Next, you will want to ask the daycare facility for an incident report, which you can read more about by reading below.

-- If the daycare facility has not already done so, you’ll also want to report the injury to the Department of Family Protective Services so that the State can conduct their own investigation.
+- If the daycare facility has not already done so, you’ll also want to report the injury to the Department of Family Protective Services so that the State can conduct its own investigation.

 - You’ll want to read as much free information as you can, which we are happy to provide.
 We have a FREE consumer guide that will guide you in more detail through all of these steps.
 Check it out: A Five-Step Guide For Parents Dealing With A Daycare Injury.
 We will even mail it to your home free of charge.